 A friend had asked her after being offered a job there.
 James looked inside his head, staring into a dark cavernous abyss and came up... empty.
 "Nope, never heard of it...
 Wouldn't it be great though if I could just tap in the school name in my computer, and all of the relevant information just sort of popped up - a bit like this hotel review site?"

 Ping!
-James reached for his phone, and dialed his friend Will: "You're always coming up with new Web sites...
+James reached for his phone, and dialed his friend David: "You're always coming up with new Web sites...
 What about...?"

 A week spent researching the internet, questioning friends and acquaintances revealed the high level of frustration and angst that existed among parents concerning many common issues related to their children's education.
 As parents themselves they could identify very easily with these concerns.
 There was a clear need for a dedicated, comprehensive website that addressed the real needs of parents educating their children internationally.

-The idea was initially for a site that would be built up on comments on schools, but that evolved quite quickly to a more in-depth review based web site, with the ability for users of the site to add their opinion.
+The idea was initially for a site that would be built up on comments on schools, but David, a content and digital journalist by trade, argued that a more in-depth review based web site, with the ability for users of the site to add their opinion would be far more used and valuable.
 School reviews require quite structured information in order to be used objectively.
-User generated content could capture the feel an 'objective' review could not, but the facts would still need to be provided.
+User generated content could capture the feel an 'objective' review could not, but facts and analysis would still need to be provided.

 We very much hope you feel the site continues to deliver on its original promise.
-Four years later there is still plenty of road ahead, and you will find many reviews still work in progress.
+Five years on there is still plenty of road ahead, and you will find many reviews still work in progress.
 What's more, none of the pages on the site are static - too much is changing, schools are constantly in the process of upgrading and reinventing themselves; new schools are coming online, continually changing the educational landscapes of the markets we are within.
-Some of our reviews have been rewritten five or six times.
+Some of our reviews have now been rewritten over ten times.

 Keeping up and progressing with the schools we cover is a sizable task, however your positive and kind comments fuel us.
 Please do continue to send your feedback.
 It really does help us in writing and defining WSA's next chapter...